btahir/notion-capture/README.md

   },
 },
 ```

+### Update Image

+The images are generated from the Unplash [Random API](https://source.unsplash.com/).
+The cool gradient effect on the images is achieved by using the Tailwind Mix Blend Mode feature.
+You can experiment with this effect using this [tool](https://tailblend.vercel.app/).
 ### Update Progressive Web App (PWA) data

 Update the manifest.json file and the icons under the public/images/icons folder.